 Maelstrom consists of three planes.
 The Overworld, home of holy immortal spirits, the Mortal Realms, home of humans, beast-humans, and some immortals, and the Underworld, home of demon spirits.
-Immortal spirits were once able to freely traverse between planes, however a power seal created at the end of the Catharsis has shut away the Mortal Realms.
+Immortal spirits were once able to freely traverse between planes, however a powerful seal created at the end of the Catharsis has shut away the Mortal Realms.
 Now, immortal spirits remain stranded in the Mortal Realms and sentient spirits are unable to cross planes again.

 Mortals cannot survive in other planes.
 Due to the limited scope of their world, "Maelstrom" and "Mortal Realms" are often used interchangeably in colloquial speech.

-Magic is commonly practiced by he inhabitants of the Mortal Realms.
+Magic is commonly practiced by the inhabitants of the Mortal Realms.
 Sorcery and Summoning refer to a user's control, manipulation, or influence over demon, holy, or a rare soul spirit.
 Elemental Magic draws its power from the essence of the Mortal Realms: water, fire, air, and earth.
 Only beast-humans are known to be capable of wielding Elemental Magic.

 Magic is spirit manipulation.
 Magic can be either an innate skill or an acquired one depending on the race of the user.
 Some magic is a birthright for a race while others are available to all those who are willing to learn.
 There are four different kinds of magic, distinguished by their source of power: Demon, Holy, Elemental, and Soul.